ahmed-eishon/Reels-SDK/docs/02-Integration/02-Android-Integration-Guide.md

 dependencies {
     // ReelsSDK - Native Android API
-    // This single dependency brings in all required Flutter and native dependencies transitively debugImplementation 'com.rakuten.reels:reels_android:0.1.4'
+    // This single dependency brings in all required Flutter and native dependencies transitively debugImplementation 'com.eishon.reels:reels_android:0.1.4'

     // OR for Release builds
-    // releaseImplementation 'com.rakuten.reels:reels_android:0.1.4'
+    // releaseImplementation 'com.eishon.reels:reels_android:0.1.4'
 }
 ```

 > [!tip] Transitive Dependencies
-> - You only need to declare `com.rakuten.reels:reels_android` as a dependency
+> - You only need to declare `com.eishon.reels:reels_android` as a dependency
 > - Gradle automatically resolves all Flutter dependencies, engine artifacts, and media player libraries through the POM file
 > - No need to manually add Flutter or Media3 dependencies